jstz-dev/jstz/CONTRIBUTING.md

   ./scripts/install-hooks.sh
   ```

-- **Document your code**.
-Write documentation for your changes, either as comments or as a markdown file in `/docs`.
+- Write documentation for your changes, either as comments or as a markdown file in `/docs`.
+Prefer writing doc comments for code with `pub` visibility.

-- **Do not submit untested code**.
-If you are not able to build or run `jstz` locally to verify that your changes work as expected, please do not submit the changes -- unless the PR is marked as a 'draft'.